rsutton1/dotfiles/README.md

 save them back into the repo.

 ```
+$ chezmoi diff # you should see chezmoi wants to undo your changes
 $ chezmoi add ~/.some_dotfile
 $ chezmoi add salt/files/packages.sls
+$ chezmoi diff # should be no changes
 $ chezmoi cd
 $ git add dot_some_dotfile salt/files/packages.sls
 $ git commit -m "changed some dotfile, changed packages"